Techcat89420/Enterprise-Security-Lab-FortiGate-Onion/README.md

  * ** Identity & RBAC: Configured a System-Assigned Managed Identity with Contributor permissions.
 This secures the command path between Sentinel and the Automation Account, removing the need for static credentials.

  * ** Automated Response: Linked an Azure Automation Runbook to the Logic App.
-Upon alert, the system executes a PowerShell-based "Kill Switch" to isolate the host via the Arc management plane.
+For this project, I engineered a non-destructive "Kill Switch" payload that generates a critical threat notice on the endpoint's desktop.
+This validated the end-to-end SOAR pipeline and cloud-to-local command execution without permanently severing the Azure Arc management bridge.

 ![Power Shell Remediation Payload script](6.1-RemediationPayload.png)
 ![SOAR WorkFlow Bridge](7-LogicAppDesigner.png)